bsiever/canvas-submission-reminders/readme.md

 This repo includes a GitHub action to run the script daily.
 It requires environment variables to get access to the Canvas instance and course.

 **WARNING: This runs daily and will accrue minutes of cloud access.
 Be sure to disable the action at the end of the semester!!!**  It may be best to only have one version of this on GitHub and update the `CANVAS_COURSE_ID` each semester.
+Workflows (actions) can be disabled when not in use.
+See https://docs.github.com/en/actions/using-workflows/disabling-and-enabling-a-workflow .
+Disable the "send-alerts" workflow when not in use.

 ## Required Environment Variables